Last updated 1 July 2021

 Delta will also operate service to Shanghai (via Seoul – Incheon) from both Detroit and Seattle.
 Service from each city will operate two weekly flights.

-The airline reminds users that there are stringent entry restrictions in place upon arrival in Dubai which includes: a mandatory DHA test on arrival, a mandatory 14 day quarantine and a follow up test before release.
-Meanwhile, Emirates ensures that all planes are properly sanitised and disinfected upon landing at any airport, and the cabin crew will be outfitted with protective suits.
+The airline reminds passengers that there are stringent entry restrictions in place upon arrival in Dubai which require all passengers arriving into Dubai from any point of origin to hold a negative COVID‑19 PCR test certificate for a test taken no more than 72 hours before departure.
+Emirates ensures that all planes are properly sanitized and disinfected upon landing at any airport, and the cabin crew will be outfitted with protective suits.

-The airline announced that they are planning to operate flights to over 60 destinations in winter.
-They’re also operating transfer flights via Abu Dhabi serving several destinations in the Indian Subcontinent, Asia and Australasia, Europe, Middle East and Africa, and North America.
+The airline is now operating flights to over 60 destinations while also operating transfer flights via Abu Dhabi serving several destinations in the Indian Subcontinent, Asia and Australasia, Europe, Middle East and Africa, and North America.

-By the end of October, Lufthansa group will be expanding to resume 90% of short and medium-haul routes and 70% of long-haul destinations.
+Lufthansa group will be expanding to resume 90% of short and medium-haul routes and 70% of long-haul destinations.
 Around 90 flights a week are planned to Asia, over 45 to the Middle East and over 40 to Africa.
 In a statement, the airline is also rolling out summer vacation routes for 2021.
-Starting on March 29 next year, there will be three weekly flights from Frankfurt to Punta Cana in the Dominican Republic and starting on March 31, twice weekly flights from Frankfurt to Mombasa (Kenya) with onward flights to Zanzibar (Tanzania).
-Mauritius and Malé in the Maldives will also be on the flight schedule in summer from 2021.

 Royal Dutch Airlines (KLM)